SPC Australia: 2019–2024: Ownership and Turnaround under Private Equity

-In June 2019, it was announced that Coca-Cola Amatil had sold the SPC business to a group called Shepparton Partners Collective, now known as SPC Global Limited, for $40 million.
+In June 2019, it was announced that Coca-Cola Amatil had sold the SPC business to a consortium group, led by Hussein Rifai called Shepparton Partners Collective, now known as SPC Global Limited, for $40 million.
 Shepparton Partners Collective was a joint venture between Perma Funds Management, a boutique investment house, and The Eights, a private equity firm.
 The sale was subject to a four-year deferred payment which, subject to business performance, could generate a further $15 million for Coca-Cola on top of the money paid up-front.
 As part of the turnaround strategy, the business sold the IXL and Taylors brands with the Kyabram factory in 2019 to a group of farmers and growers in the Goulburn Valley.

 In August 2021, SPC Global mandated COVID-19 vaccinations for all staff, contractors, and visitors becoming the first Australian company to mandate vaccines for all onsite staff and visitors.

 In 2021, SPC introduced the manufacturing and distribution of healthy beverages through its new acquisitions of the brand, Helping Humans, and ready to eat meals through, the Kuisine Co. and The Good Meal Co.

 In the 2020-21 Financial Year, SPC reported a consolidated profit after tax of A$11.8 million.
 In 2021-22 it returned a consolidated profit after tax of A$24 million.

 Currently, Hussein Rifai is the Chairman of the company.
 From 2023-2024, Neil Brimacombe was CEO.